 A humble little plant from the Great Plains and foothills of the Rocky Mountains.
 Small plants that occasionally clump.
-Greenish-gold flowers at the base of the plant in May and June.
+Greenish-gold flowers at the base of the plant in May and June that smell like lemon cake!!
 Dry fruits.
 4" high by 6" wide.
 Hardy to zone 3.
 Great in rock gardens and troughs.

 Common Name: Prairie Hedgehog Cactus

 A beautiful, compact, mounding cushion plant with long, dense spicy red spines, pink flowers.
 8"H X 12"W. Zone 3.
 Claude Barr selection.
 We guess it's a fragilis or rutila hybrid.
 Sold as unrooted cutting.